GanChuanYin/blog/docs/01.前端/Vue3-Doc-build-in-components-In-English.md

 ## 5. Suspense

 `<Suspense>` is a built-in component for orchestrating async dependencies in a component tree.
-It can render a loading state while waiting for <font color=gree size=4>`multiple nested async dependencies down the component tree to be resolved`</font> .
+It can render a loading state while waiting for <font color=#3498db size=4>`multiple nested async dependencies down the component tree to be resolved`</font> .

 ### 5.1 Async Dependencies